[Home ] [Archive] [ فارسی ]

 2.Clinical Research Development Unite of Rouhani Hospital, Babol University of Medical Sciences, Babol, I.R.Iran. , sh.seifi@mubabol.ac.ir

-Methods: This randomized double-blind clinical trial was conducted on 120 patients aged 18-65 years with an indication for short- term elective eye surgery.
-They were randomly divided into two groups (n=60 in each group).
-The first group received 1.5 mg/kg IV lidocaine 10% and the second group received 5 sprays of 10% lidocaine in the posterior part of the pharynx.
-In both groups, blood pressure by mercury nanometer, heart rate by heart rate monitoring system, severity of sore throat by visual analog scale (VAS) criteria, and severity of cough ( mild, moderate, and severe) were recorded at different time points.
+Methods: This double-blind randomized clinical trial was conducted on 120 patients aged 18-65 years with indications for short-term elective eye surgery, in 2 equal groups of 60 people.
+The first group was given 1% intravenous lidocaine at the rate of 1.5 mg/kg, and the second group was administered with 5 puffs of 10% lidocaine spray in the throat.
+Then, blood pressure by a sphygmomanometer, heart rate by a heart rate monitoring system, sore throat intensity based on VAS criteria, and cough intensity based on mild, moderate and severe were measured and compared in the two groups.

-Conclusion: Lidocaine spray can be proposed for reducing the intensity of sore throat caused by LMA insertion.
+Conclusion: Based on the results of this study, lidocaine spray can be suggested to reduce the severity of sore throat caused by LMA insertion.

 Keywords: Hemodynamic Changes, Lidocaine Spray, Intravenous Lidocaine, Laryngeal Mask Airway, Sore Throat, Cough.